-- (33) Agreement between the Government of the Republic of Cyprus and the Government of Russian Federation on Cooperation in Fighting Crime Especially in its Organized Form, (05/04/2016) Ratification Law No. 3(III)/2017.(Note: this agreement shall enter into force following the exchange of Verbal Notes between the contracting parties. - (34) Agreement between the Government of the Republic of Cyprus and the Government of the Russian Federation on Cooperation in Combating Terrorism (25/02/2015) Ratification Law No. 17(III)/2016 - (35) Agreement between the Government of the Republic Cyprus of Cyprus and the Government of the United States of America on enhancing Cooperation in Preventing and Combating Serious Crime, (10/03/2017),Ratification Law No.5(III)/2017.
-(Note: Articles 8 to 10 shall enter into force following the conclusion of the implementing agreement referenced in Article 10). - (36) Memorandum of Understanding between the Cyprus Police and Terrorist Screening Centre of the USA for the exchange of terrorism screening information
+- (33) Agreement between the Government of the Republic of Cyprus and the Government of Russian Federation on Cooperation in Fighting Crime Especially in its Organized Form, (05/04/2016) Ratification Law No. 3(III)/2017.
+(Note: this agreement shall enter into force following the exchange of Verbal Notes between the contracting parties. - (34) Agreement between the Government of the Republic of Cyprus and the Government of the Russian Federation on Cooperation in Combating Terrorism (25/02/2015) Ratification Law No. 17(III)/2016 - (35) Agreement between the Government of the Republic Cyprus of Cyprus and the Government of the United States of America on enhancing Cooperation in Preventing and Combating Serious Crime, (10/03/2017), Ratification Law No.5 (III)/2017.
+(Note: Articles 8 to 10 shall enter into force following the conclusion of the implementing agreement referenced in Article 10). - (36) Memorandum of Understanding between the Cyprus Police and Terrorist Screening Centre of the USA for the exchange of terrorism screening information - (37) Agreement between the Government of the Republic of Cyprus and the Government of the Hashemite Kingdom of Jordan on cooperation in fighting terrorism, transnational organized crime, illicit trafficking in narcotic drugs, psychotropic substances and their precursors, illegal immigration and other criminal offences (signed 14/4/2019, Ratification Law 2(III)/2020).

-1.2 What national legislation has been adopted in your State to implement the above-mentioned agreements and arrangements?
+1.2 What national legislation has been adopted in your State to implement the abovementioned agreements and arrangements?